 Window and Door Upgrades

 Replacing original windows isn’t always practical or permitted in heritage buildings.
-In these cases, secondary glazing can be a cost-effective and less intrusive alternative.
+In these cases, secondary glazing could be a cost-effective and less intrusive alternative.
 It involves fitting a discreet second pane inside the existing frame to improve insulation and sound proofing.

 Efficient Heating and Hot Water

-• High-efficiency condensing boilers for gas properties.
+- High-efficiency condensing boilers for gas properties.

 Ventilation and Damp Prevention